 The MetroPCS deal is the latest attempt by Deutsche Telekom CEO Rene Obermann to revive T-Mobile’s fortunes more than a decade after the German company entered the U.S. market.
 T- Mobile accounts for about 25 percent of Deutsche Telekom’s revenue.

 T-Mobile has already positioned itself as a more affordable alternative to Verizon Wireless, AT&T and Sprint Nextel.
-The challenge now is turning MetroPCS and its prepaid users into a lucrative asset, said Charles Golvin, an analyst at Cambridge, Massachusetts-based Forrester Research Inc. (FORR)
+The challenge now is turning MetroPCS and its prepaid users into a lucrative asset, said Charles Golvin, an analyst at Cambridge, Massachusetts-based Forrester Research Inc. (FORR:US)

 “That helps give them scale,” Golvin said.
 “The question one has to ask is whether these customers are ones T-Mobile wants to acquire.”